-Unfortunately, it’s not allowed to swim in the infinity pool if you’re not a guest, anyway, there is the chance to have a drink or dinner at the “Ce La Vi” Sky-Bar next to it.
-Located on top of the Hotel on level 57, this Sky-Bar boasts a breathtaking 360° panoramic views of the city skyline and Singapore Strait (Sands Hotel Lobby Tower 3 – Adm. fee 15 USD).
+Unfortunately, it’s not allowed to swim in the infinity pool if you’re not a guest.
+Anyway, there is the chance to have a drink or dinner at the “Ce La Vi” Sky-Bar next to it.
+Located on top of the Hotel on level 57, this Sky-Bar boasts a breathtaking 360° panoramic view of the city skyline and Singapore Strait (Sands Hotel Lobby Tower 3 – Adm. fee 15 USD).

-After enjoying a drink with in front of this privileged view, it’s time to visit the Garden by the Bay, linked by a small pedestrian overpass to the hotel.
-This vast garden is an urban oasis amidst Singapore’s city centre and boasts an extensive collection of plant species, outdoor terraces, lovely lakes, beautiful pavilions, amazing sculptures, dining areas.
+After enjoying a drink in front of this privileged view, it’s time to visit the Garden by the Bay, linked by a small pedestrian overpass to the hotel.
+This vast garden is an urban oasis amidst Singapore’s city centre and boasts extensive plant species, outdoor terraces, lovely lakes, beautiful pavilions, amazing sculptures, and dining areas.

 The highlights are the ”Flower Dome” with a display of exotic plants from the Mediterranean belt, the ”Cloud Forest” with beautiful and vivid plantations of flowers, and, above all, the iconic Supertrees Grove megastructures (each Supertree is a vertical garden), some of them linked by a skyway bridge.
 If you like, there is also a “Garden Rhapsody Light and Music Show” at night.

-Walking here in the middle of nature and enjoying the garden view from the high skyway bridge is quite cool, but we don’t want to miss the “Spectra Light show” that takes place on the waterfront next to the mall entrance.
+Walking here in the middle of nature and enjoying the garden view from the high skyway bridge is quite cool, but we don’t want to miss the “Spectra Light show” on the waterfront next to the mall entrance.

 It’s a free-to-public outdoor light and water show displayed over the water at the Event Plaza along the promenade, right in front of the Shoppes Mall.
 As in many other places like Dubai or Kuala Lumpur, you’ll be immersed in a beautiful symphony of music, water, and light that’s powered by advanced lasers, fountain jets and visual projectors with the background of the bay skyscrapers.

-Our daily exploration is almost done, it’s the time to find a restaurant close to Victoria Hotel and have a rest, ready for another beautiful day around the old neighbourhoods of Singapore.
+Our daily exploration is almost done; it’s time to find a restaurant close to Victoria Hotel and have a rest, ready for another beautiful day around the old neighbourhoods of Singapore.

 Woken up early in the morning, we have a full day to stroll around the city and enjoy its attractions.
 Jumped on a taxi in front of the Victoria Hotel, we first reach the Buddha Tooth Relic Temple, a four-storey Buddhist temple and museum complex located in the heart of the Chinatown district.

-It was recently built in 2007 and hosts an exhibition hall, a collection of Buddhist artefacts, a Sacred Buddha Relics Chamber, and, at the 4th floor, the tooth of Buddha.
+It was recently built in 2007, and it hosts an exhibition hall, a collection of Buddhist artefacts, a Sacred Buddha Relics Chamber, and the tooth of Buddha on the 4th floor.
 It’s kept in a stupa made out of gold and claimed to be found in 1980 in a collapsed stupa in Myanmar.

-After the visit, we reach in a very few minutes the main streets of the vibrant neighbourhood of Chinatown.
-Walking along Temple Street, Smith Street, Terengganu Street, and Pagoda Street it’s a blend of old and new.
+After the visit, we reach the main streets of the vibrant neighbourhood of Chinatown in a very few minutes.
+Walking along Temple Street, Smith Street, Terengganu Street, and Pagoda Street, it’s a blend of old and new.